okenadam/academic-kickstart/content/project/structural-biology.md

 title = "Structural Biology"

 # Project summary to display on homepage.
-summary = "My graduate research is focused on structural biology in the context of the nervous system."
+summary = "My research interests pre- and post- undergrad are focused on structural biology."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "struc-preview.jpg"